vuejs/v2.vuejs.org/src/v2/api/index.md

   <p class="tip">The provided element merely serves as a mounting point.
 Unlike in Vue 1.x, the mounted element will be replaced with Vue-generated DOM in all cases.
 It is therefore not recommended to mount the root instance to `<html>` or `<body>`.</p>

+  <p class="tip">If neither `render` function nor `template` option is present, the in-DOM HTML of the mounting DOM element will be extracted as the template.
+In this case, standalone build with template compiler of Vue should be used.</p>

 - **See also:** [Lifecycle Diagram](../guide/instance.html#Lifecycle-Diagram)

 ### template